 Originally CfC only supported UK Charities and Voluntary organisations with IT support and advice including refurbished computer equipment.
 However the intervening years have seen change and CfC has adapted, grown and diversified totally in response from invitation, rather than seeking needy or good causes to assist.
 Then responding to actual rather than perceived need of people, groups or organisations in a variety of ways.

 African Schools on Line our educational ICT program is one such example.
 The program described by The Department for International Development (DFID) “as a hands on, grass level approach organisation developing projects that have relevance and are one of the few that actually work”

-Hence the essence of aiding development, be it education, skills or standing side by side is a heart felt process not a binary process!
+So the essence of aiding development, be it education, skills or standing side by side is a heart felt process not a binary process!

-For me it remains humbling and a privilege to have experienced the range of cultures and such diverse issues.
+It remains humbling and a privilege to have experienced the range of cultures and such diverse issues.
 From developing Prison workshops in the UK to experiencing the poverty and hardship faced in the African bush or slum areas of Mumbai.
 To this end continued support from Companies in providing equipment and sponsorship or the solid varied expertise gained from Volunteer support is paramount.